Atoms-x/Hell-Broke-Loose/README.md

  height="auto" />

 ## About this Game
 Hell Broke Loose is a wave-based zombie survival first person shooter.
-You find yourself the lone survivor of a botched expidition into Pripyat, an abonded atomgrad in the Zone around Chernobyl.
+You find yourself the lone survivor of a botched expedition into Pripyat, an abandoned atomgrad in the Zone around Chernobyl.
 It was supposed to be a ghost city, but not in the literal sense.
 Pripyat crawls with the undead now and your only hope is to shoot your way out!

 <img src = "https://github.com/Atoms-x/Hell-Broke-Loose/assets/8111664/5d9cb52f-c39a-41c5-9935-269812b1579a"
  width="1368"